View Document Text

 Most of our clients are individuals and families.

-FVIM requires a minimum of $500,000 in investable assets to begin a relationship.
-This threshold
+FVIM requires a minimum of $500,000 in assets under management to establish an investment advisory

-ensures we can provide the highest level of personalized financial planning and investment
+relationship.
+This threshold ensures we can provide the highest level of personalized financial planning

-right to make exceptions for our clients.
-Portfolios may be comprised of multiple account registrations,
+individual circumstances.
+Portfolios may be comprised of multiple account registrations, including joint,

 ITEM 8 - METHODS OF ANALYSIS, INVESTMENT STRATEGIES, AND RISK OF LOSS